Learn

 Pope and his associates initially identified 40 lesser-known, smaller liberal arts colleges in the United States that delivered transformative and enriching education.

 Fast forward to the present, and there’s an updated edition of “Colleges That Change Lives” by education journalist Hilary Masell Oswald.
 Oswald’s comprehensive work involved campus visits and in-depth interviews with students, faculty, and alumni, creating an even richer resource for prospective college students and their families.
-Also, the list is now up to 44 colleges.
+Also, as of 2024, the list is up to 45 colleges.

 This revised edition enriches the profiles of each college, describes campus activities, introduces a chapter dedicated to students with learning disabilities, and provides additional resources.